wandb/docs/docs/guides/launch/launch-jobs.md

 :::info
 In this example we demonstrate how add a job to a “Starter queue”.
 This starter queue is designed to be used for local testing and demonstrative purposes only.

-For more information on how to create queues that utilize other cloud compute resources such as Kubernetes, see [FUTURE LINK TO DOCS SECTION].
+For more information on how to create queues that utilize other cloud compute resources such as Kubernetes, see the [Set up a cloud compute resource](./prerequisites#set-up-cloud-compute-resource) in the [Prerequisites page](./prerequisites.md).
 :::

 1. Navigate to your project page on the W&B App.